srikumarks/inai/README.md

 and have them sent to target services, which much be managing other elements.

 ```
-<button inai_events="click,mouseover", inai_target="/meow/touch">Greet me!</button>
+<button inai-events="click,mouseover" inai-target="/meow/touch">Greet me!</button>
 ```

-The `inai_events` is a comma-separated list of event names that will be needed.
-These events will be captured and sent to the service target identified by `inai_target`, where the first path component identifies the service by name.
+The `inai-events` is a comma-separated list of event names that will be needed.
+These events will be captured and sent to the service target identified by `inai-target`, where the first path component identifies the service by name.
 The `resid` in the call to the service will contain the remainder of the path name.
+For `button` elements, `click` is assumed even if `inai-events` is absent.

 What's more, the minimal framework code will watch the DOM for changes and if any new components are declared with `inai` attributes, it will